-- to read the thesis; - to reach an independent judgment on the thesis, against the appropriate criteria for the award, without consulting the external examiner about the assessment, and to record this on a Preliminary Report Form prior to the viva; - to send their completed Preliminary Report Form to the Postgraduate Research Education Team at least one week prior to the viva; - to oversee the arrangements for the assessment process including liaising with the external examiner to set a date for the viva; - to ensure that the department notifies the student of the date for the viva; - to oversee the proceedings at the viva in accordance with University regulations and policies; - to come to an agreement with the external examiner as to the outcome of the examination; - with the external examiner, to complete the Joint Report Form; - in the case of a pass with corrections, to notify the Postgraduate Research Education Team when they have received the corrected thesis from the candidate and to assess the corrected thesis within a reasonable time period.
-For minor corrections this should be within 2 weeks and for major corrections within one month of receiving the corrections from the candidate. - in the case of a referral, normally to re-examine the referred thesis.
+- to read the thesis; - to reach an independent judgment on the thesis, against the appropriate criteria for the award, without consulting the external examiner about the assessment, and to record this on a Preliminary Report Form prior to the viva; - to send their completed Preliminary Report Form to the Postgraduate Research Education Team at least one week prior to the viva; - to oversee the arrangements for the assessment process including liaising with the external examiner to set a date for the viva; - to ensure that the department notifies the student of the date for the viva; - to oversee the proceedings at the viva in accordance with University regulations and policies; - to examine the thesis together with the external examiner; - to come to an agreement with the external examiner as to the outcome of the examination; - with the external examiner, to complete the Joint Report Form;

-7.7.
+- in the case of a pass with corrections, to notify the Postgraduate Research Education Team when they have received the corrected thesis from the candidate and to assess the corrected thesis within a reasonable time period.
+For minor corrections this should be within two weeks and for major corrections within one month of receiving the corrections from the candidate. - in the case of a referral, normally to re-examine the referred thesis.

+6.7.
 Timescale